cookies-xor-cream/HugoTest/content/posts/poetry/powers-of-two.md

 I'm the stroke of a paintbrush,
 that can't dry on the paving,
-feel like every sentence we swap,
+like every sentence we swap,
-is one that I've been saving.
+is one I've been saving.

 And everything I want to say,
 is something that I shouldn't do,